Tanner Krebs: NBL

 On 16 July 2020, Krebs signed with the Brisbane Bullets of the National Basketball League.

 On 11 April 2023, Krebs signed a three-year deal with Melbourne United.

+On 4 December 2025, Krebs scored 25 of his career-high 29 points in the first half of United's 96–84 loss to the Perth Wildcats.

+On 5 May 2026, Krebs signed a two-year deal with the South East Melbourne Phoenix.
+In June 2026, he suffered a stress reaction in his lower leg while playing in the NBL1, which ruled him out for the start of the Phoenix's pre-season.
+In the Phoenix's season opener on 19 September, he scored an equal game-high 25 points in a 100–79 win over the Perth Wildcats.

 State Leagues

 Krebs played for the South West Metro Pirates in the 2020 Queensland State League (QSL).

 In 2021, Krebs played for the USC Rip City in the NBL1 North.
 He continued in the NBL1 North in 2022 and 2023 with the Gold Coast Rollers.

 In 2024, Krebs was named in the NBL1 South All-Star Five with the Sandringham Sabres.

 Krebs joined the Ringwood Hawks for the 2025 NBL1 South season.

+Krebs joined the Casey Cavaliers for the 2026 NBL1 South season.

 National team career

 Krebs has represented Australia at several international tournaments.
-Krebs averaged 15.5 points, 3.7 rebounds, and 2.2 assists per game at the 2014 FIBA Under-18 Oceania Championship.
-At the 2015 FIBA Under-19 World Championship in Heraklion, Krebs averaged 7.9 points, 2.2 rebounds, and 1.1 assists per game.
+He averaged 15.5 points, 3.7 rebounds, and 2.2 assists per game at the 2014 FIBA Under-18 Oceania Championship.
+At the 2015 FIBA Under-19 World Championship in Heraklion, he averaged 7.9 points, 2.2 rebounds, and 1.1 assists per game.
 He scored 31 points in the seventh-place game, a 103–72 win over Spain.

-In August 2017, he was selected to represent Australia at the Summer Universiade in Taipei.
-Krebs represented Australia at the 2019 Summer Universiade in Italy.
+In August 2017, Krebs was selected to represent Australia at the Summer Universiade in Taipei.
+Two years later, he represented Australia at the 2019 Summer Universiade in Italy.
 He helped the team win bronze, averaging 8.8 points and 3.3 rebounds per game and scoring a personal-best 13 points against Argentina.

+In February 2026, Krebs was named in the Australian Boomers squad for two FIBA World Cup Asian qualifiers.
+In August 2026, he was named in the squad for two more Asian qualifiers.